-For the EEG-MEG workshop we recorded a dataset of a single subject to allow you to work through all the different steps involved in EEG-MEG analysis: from event related averaging to frequency analysis, source modelling and statistics.
+For the EEG-MEG workshop at NatMEG we recorded a dataset of a single subject to allow you to work through all the different steps involved in EEG-MEG analysis: from event related averaging to frequency analysis, source modeling and statistics.

 The oddball paradigm

 The experiment that the subject performed is a slight adaptation of the classical oddball experiment.
 Using the oddball paradigm one can study the well-known EEG component called the mismatch-negativity (MMN).
 The classical auditory oddball experiment involves the presentation of a continuous series of identical tones at a relatively slow rate, say between one every two seconds to two every second.
 Every so often, say one out of ten, the tone is slightly different in pitch, duration or loudness.
 In our version, an oddball occurs after every 3 to 7 standard tones.
 The interval between each tone is jittered between 700 to 900 ms.

 The auditory MMN then occurs as a fronto-central negative EEG potential (relative to the response to the standard tone), with sources in the primary and non-primary auditory cortex and a typical latency of 150-250 ms after the onset of the deviant tone.
 Not only is the MMN an indicator or auditory functioning, it has also been shown to be under influence of cognitive factors and indicative of cognitive and psychiatric impairments.
 For a recent and comprehensive overview (by the discoverer or the MMN), please see http://www.sciencedirect.com/science/article/pii/S1388245707001939.